kadikraman/react-native-v2/lessons/forms-exercise.md

 For the final exercise, let's add a form that lets the user submit their own color scheme, and add it to the top of the list.

-Note: this exercise is meant to be challenging and provide you with scope to add your won features.
+Note: this exercise is meant to be challenging and provide you with scope to add your own features.
 If you decide to have a go at this on your own, don't expect to finish this in 15 minutes, or even an hour.

 Here's an example of the finished product: